Making a mark in the field of sport physiology and performance - NewsBreak

 BRISTOL, Tenn.
 (WJHL) – Members of King University’s Bass Fishing Team and other students were able to meet a distinguished bass fishing professional Saturday.
 Hank Cherry is a two-time Bassmaster Classic Champion with 11 years of professional fishing experience and during his stop at King University, he shared some tips, tricks and inspiration with future […]

-Jalen Haynes is starting to figure things out, and that can be only good news for the East Tennessee State men’s basketball team heading into Saturday’s Southern Conference matchup at Samford.
-Over the past five games, ETSU’s center has averaged 21.2 points and become the team’s full-time go-to...
+Jalen Haynes is starting to figure things out and that can be only good news for East Tennessee State’s basketball team as it heads to Alabama for a matchup against Samford on Saturday.
+Over the past five games, Haynes, the Bucs’ center, has averaged 21.2 points and has become...

 Kingsport Times-News